 What Vegetables Work Best for Winter Sowing?

-This year I am going to experiment with pumpkins and cucumbers, but I will put them out in their milk jugs much later–probably late April.
+I’ve also experimented with pumpkins and cucumbers, but I put them out in their milk jugs much later–probably late April.

-Vegetables don’t actually need the freeze and thaw cycles to germinate.
+Vegetables don’t actually need freeze-and-thaw cycles to germinate.
 However, this method does seem to produce much stronger starters for transplanting.
 As I experiment more, I will let you know what vegetables are successful and when I think the best time to put your containers out is.

 Can Annual Flowers Be Started Using Winter Sowing?

 Yes!
-So far, I’ve been able to start marigolds, zinnias, calendula, and zinnias using the winter sowing methods.
-In the spring of 2020 I’ll be experimenting with even more flowers.
+So far, I’ve started marigolds, zinnias, calendula, and zinnias using the winter sowing methods and hope to keep experimenting with even more flowers.

 If you want to experiment with starting annual flowers using milk jugs, it’s a good idea to pick flowers that have a shorter date to maturity, unless you have a longer growing season.